rrgipson/my_cclib/README.md

 cclib is a Python library that provides parsers for output files of computational chemistry packages.
 It also provides a platform for computational chemists to implement algorithms in a platform-independent way.

 For more information, go to [https://cclib.github.io](https://cclib.github.io).
 There is a mailing list for questions at https://groups.google.com/g/cclib.

+This Fork is edited by Robert Gipson (rrgipson)